odud-by/uae-fdi-resilience-analysis/methodology/Methodology.md

 A panel approach is deliberately avoided for two reasons:

 1. The objective is to model UAE-specific investment behaviour rather than cross-country averages.
-2. Incorporating additional countries would introduce structural heterogeneity (external / different institutional quality, regulatory regimes, capital controls, and fiscal structures) that could obscure UAE-specific transmission mechanisms.
+2. Incorporating additional countries would introduce structural heterogeneity (differences in institutional quality, regulatory regimes, capital controls, and fiscal structures) that could obscure UAE-specific transmission mechanisms.

-The dataset is annual and spans 2001–2024.
+The dataset is annual and spans 2001–2024 (T = 24 observations).
 Given the relatively small sample and mixed integration properties of macroeconomic variables, a flexible time-series model suited to limited observations is required.

 Accordingly, the core empirical framework is an Autoregressive Distributed Lag (ARDL) model.